 Agencies that have a detailed database will be able to prioritize facility improvements based on need.
-"Maintenance" of facilities can be subjective depending on local, regional, and State codes and requirements; however, FHWA does maintain several guidebooks that provide additional information including 'A Guide for Maintaining Pedestrian Facilities for Enhanced Safety' and 'Designing Sidewalks and Trails for Access.'
+"Maintenance" of facilities can be subjective depending on local, regional, and State codes and requirements; however, FHWA does Town of Paradise Valley Walk and Bike Plan maintain several guidebooks that provide additional information including 'A Guide for Maintaining Pedestrian Facilities for Enhanced Safety' and 'Designing Sidewalks and Trails for Access.'